mahmoudsallem/mahmoudsallem/README.md

 <!-- Add your contact information and social media links here -->
 </p>

+<h3 align="left">Talking about Personal Stuffs:</h3>

+<p align="left">I'm passionate about all things related to artificial intelligence and data science.
+In my free time, you can often find me exploring new machine learning algorithms, tinkering with datasets, or working on personal AI projects.
+I love diving into the latest research papers and staying updated with advancements in the field.

+I'm particularly interested in the intersection of AI with areas like natural language processing, computer vision, and reinforcement learning.
+I enjoy discussing and debating ideas with fellow enthusiasts and am always eager to learn something new.

+Outside of AI and data science, I enjoy hiking, photography, and trying out new cuisines.
+Feel free to connect with me to chat about AI, share project ideas, or simply to exchange hiking recommendations!</p>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">
   <a href="https://www.arduino.cc/" target="_blank" rel="noreferrer"> <img src="https://cdn.worldvectorlogo.com/logos/arduino-1.svg" alt="arduino" width="40" height="40"/> </a>